DeepakTiwari13/mavencucumberapi/README.md

 These classes contains the test case in form of user story.

 Example :-

-Given url is this
+Given url is this,
-And data is user name
+And data is user name,
-When credential is admin
+When credential is admin,
-Then verify page element
+Then verify page element.

 mavencucumberapi/src/test/java/com/assignment/testRunner/getdetailRunnerTest.java and
 mavencucumberapi/src/test/java/com/assignment/testRunner/postdetailRunnerTest.java are the test runner class for